jimmyorourke/cmake-asm-dom-wrapper/README.md

 This project is similar to and was inspired by [asm-dom-cmake](https://github.com/ArthurSonzogni/asm-dom-cmake), but makes some different design decisions and is ready to be dropped into any new C++ WASM project as a submodule.

-The[button-counter CPX example](example/button-counter/) is taken from asm-dom-cmake with modifications to the build.
+The [button-counter CPX example](example/button-counter/) is taken from asm-dom-cmake with modifications to the build.
 [Live demo](https://jimmyorourke.github.io/cmake-asm-dom-wrapper/example-build/button-counter).

 The [todo-mvc CPX example](example/todomvc-cpp) is based on an [original example](https://github.com/mbasso/asm-dom/tree/master/examples/todomvc%20-%20cpx) from asm-dom.
 [Live demo](https://jimmyorourke.github.io/cmake-asm-dom-wrapper/example-build/todomvc-cpp).